-Conduct of preschool children, which disrupts normal classroom activities on a frequent or extended basis may be indicative of physical or social emotional concerns.
-In these instances the parents/guardians will be contacted and, together with designated Head Start staff, steps shall be taken to address the concerns under the guidance of a professional consultant as needed.
+Conduct of preschool children, which disrupts normal classroom activities on a frequent or extended basis may indicate developmental or social emotional concerns.
+In these instances the parents/guardians will be contacted and, together with designated Head Start staff, steps shall be taken to address the concerns.

 Corporal (physical) punishment and isolation of a child is strictly prohibited in Head Start.
-Any Head Start staff member that employs these methods will face disciplinary action up to, and including, termination.
+Any Head Start staff member that engages in these methods will face disciplinary action up to, and including, termination.